Thrombotic Thrombocytopenic Purpura and Hemolytic-Uremic Syndrome

 HUS is diagnosed when acute kidney injury is identified by blood tests that show high levels of urea and creatinine.

-With TTP, people are often treated with corticosteroids and plasma exchange (plasma transfusions along with plasmapheresis—see Plateletpheresis).
+With TTP, people are often treated with corticosteroids and plasma exchange (plasma transfusions along with plasmapheresis—see Plateletpheresis (platelet donation)).

 With HUS, about half of children temporarily require kidney dialysis.
 Most often, the kidneys recover, but some children have permanent kidney damage.
 Plasma exchange is not useful.
 Eculizumab is an antibody that reduces the rate of kidney damage, and in some people, it may rapidly restore kidney function.